Creating To Do Lists In WordPress

 Show Who Assigned the To-Do Item in Email

-Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
-This option is useful if, for example, you have multiple project managers assigning to-do items to users …
+Enabling this option (‘Yes’) displays the user who assigned the to-do item in the email.
+This is a useful option if you have several project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field lets you customize the “From” field when sending out email notifications.
-Enter your company name, your domain, your name, or anything you like into this field …
+This field allows you to customize the “From” field when sending out email notices.
+Type the name of your company, your domain, your name, or anything you like into this field …

 From Email

-Type into this field the email address that you want showing as the “sent from” address …
+Add into this field the email address that you want showing as the “sent from” email address …

 Subject Field for Emails Sent to User

-Enter a subject field for the email that will be automatically sent to users when new items have been assigned in your to-do list …
+Add a subject field for the email that will be automatically sent out to users when new items have been assigned in your to-do list …

 Text in Emails Sent to User